An Overview

 being the real work-horse of the group, while a top level function definition would be a Decl

-, a non-top level function definition would be a Statement
+, a non-top level function definition would be a Stmt

 .
 Both Decl

 themselves are enums representing the different possible variations.
-Looking further into the Statement
+Looking further into the Stmt

 variants, you may notice there is another catch all in the Expr